ziad-saab/reddit-nodejs-api/README.md

 * `reddit.sql`: This file contains `CREATE TABLE` statements for the `users` and `posts` tables to get you started.
 You should add any further `CREATE TABLE`s from the workshop in this file.
 * `reddit.js`: This file contains the actual Reddit API.
 The only things that should be in there are functions that talk to the database.
 * `demo-using-api.js`: Basically, this file is a scratchpad.
 It is an **example** of how to use the Reddit API.
 First we have to create a database connection.
 Then use `new Reddit()` and pass it the connection.
 This will return an API object that has all the CRUD functions we need -- `createUser`, `createPost`, `getAllPosts`.
 We then show an example of using the API to create a new user.
-Once we receive the new user's ID in the callback, we use it to create a new post under that user.
+Once we receive the new user's ID, we use it to create a new post under that user.
 Finally, we print the new post ID in the console.
 As you are implementing the new functionality for this workshop, you can test your functions by calling them inside `demo-using-api.js` after commenting out the already existing code.

 In the next section, we will review in detail the contents of `reddit.js` and `demo-using-api.js`.